CalebHicks1/AutoSnakeGame/README.md

 # AutoSnakeGame
-A classic snake game, it's supposed to play itself.
+A classic snake game designed to play itself.

 FILES: